shawnthompson/resume/jobs/CSD16J-014622-000313/cover-letter.md

 On a daily basis, I need to ensure the web pages I create follow all of Treasury Board of Canada Secretariat (TBS) web standards.
 I am also member of the Web Interoperability working group / HTML Data sub-committee, Search Optimization Working Group (SOWG) and User Experience Working Group.

-### Knowledge of TBS Web Standards testing and evaluation méthodologies.
+### Knowledge of TBS Web Standards testing and evaluation methodologies.

-**Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Inventore voluptate, culpa possimus dolorem optio saepe, quidem facere repudiandae sapiente, ab tenetur sed ullam, maxime minima tempora provident dignissimos hic placeat!**
+As part of the HRSDC Web Standards Subject Matter Expert (SME) group it was my role to test the web content using TBS testing and evaluation methodologies, filling out a report and send it back to those who were responsible for the web content / application.

 ### Basic knowledge of .NET, JAVA, CSS, HTML, XML, AJAX, jQuery.